getroadmap/roadmap-site/app/jekyll/_posts/Odometer blog post.md

 date: 2015-06-19 02:00:00
 ---

 Time.
 Time management is the foundation of any efficient project.
-It’s how we determine how much effort that needs to be allotted.
+It’s how we determine how much effort to allot.
 It might even be the metric that determines how much we’re paid.

 Sometimes we have too little, other times too much.
-But let’s be honest, we really hate logging it.
+But let’s be honest, we hate logging it.
 That’s why we created **Odometer**, the new stand-alone time tracker for Roadmap.

 Odometer makes it easy to track time.
 Any time, any place (it even works on your mobile phone!).
 Here’s a sneak preview.
 [Ping us](mailto:support@roadmap.mail.intercom.io?subject=Odometer beta participation) if you’d like to be a beta tester.

 ![Odometer 1.png]({{site.baseurl}}/media/Odometer 1.png)

-Create a running timer for various projects.
+Create a running timer for projects.

 ![Odometer 2.png]({{site.baseurl}}/media/Odometer 2.png)